Citizen4our/inst-upd/README.md

 The following features are planned for future development:

+- Add a tests
+- Add a more documentation
 - Fine-tune the WebSocket server
 - Transition to a real-time operating system
 - Integrate with Home Assistant for smart home functionality